anjasdwi/efishery/README.md

 ## Prerequisites

-Before you install this project, make sure you have installed docker on your computer.
+Before you install this project, make sure you have installed [docker](https://docs.docker.com/engine/install/) on your computer.
+If docker already installs on your computer, let's go to the next step.

 ## Installation